 A hamster’s front teeth, like those of other rodents, grow continually, so they need to gnaw to keep them in shape.
 Fruit tree sticks or small, hard dog biscuits in very small quantities make good hamster treats and gnawing on them helps prevent overgrown teeth.

 Fresh water must be made available, either in a water bottle or small water bowl, and the water should be changed daily.

 Don't worry if you see your hamster eating poo – like all rodents, they do this because it keeps their guts nice and healthy and it's completely normal.

 How much should I feed my hamster?

 Read your hamster's food packet carefully and follow the instructions.
-You'll need to be really careful with your portion sizes as hamsters can quickly become obese.
+You'll need to be careful with your portion sizes as hamsters can quickly become obese.
 Avoid sugary, fatty treats, including treat or seed sticks containing molasses or honey.

-If you're concerned your pet is putting on weight or not eating enough, it's best to speak to your vet.
+If you're concerned that your hamster is putting on weight or not eating enough, it's best to speak to your vet.

 Hamsters hoard food in their beds, so do not give them too many green vegetables as they rot easily.
-Hamsters also store food in their cheek pouches to carry food back to their hoard – always a funny sight to behold.
+Hamsters also store food in their cheek pouches to carry food back to their hoard – always a funny sight.